katiefrances/on-the-record/README.md

 When you are selling or buying something, you want your users to be able to interact with you so that they can be assured that the product quality is high and that the buyer can make the purchase without worrying about whether or not the sender is legitimate.
 Having messaging functionality between users increases buyer confidence which thus drives sales.

+## _Implement Email Confirmation Functionality_

+I have set up Sendgrid to send the user an email when they create a new listing.

 # Site Design

 ## Flowchart